 If you ask me what is that people fear the most about public speaking ; I can answer in one word: Mistakes!
-I see you nod your head in agreement.
+I can see you nod your head in agreement.
 I have learned that mistakes will come no matter how talented you are or how best prepared you are.
 It is just the way we human beings are.

-Now, what if my mind goes blank?
-And thus make myself a fool on stage!
+Now, what if your mind goes blank?
+And thus make yourself a fool on stage!
 So what; my dear?
-Most great speakers began this way; and there is nothing to be ashamed about that.
+Many great speakers began this way; and there is nothing to be ashamed about that.
 The brain sometimes makes its presence known by such tricks that it plays.
 Don’t worry; your mind will back you up with better speeches in the days ahead.

 But then you might battle with feelings of inferiority—the feeling that others are better and you are not good enough.
 My friend, the truth is that God created you unique and you can speak on stage with that strong conviction in your heart.
 Shortcomings can blaze with God’s glory if you allow him to do it for you.

 Above all; create memorie.
 Not just speeches.
 If one person smiles because of what you said; if one person is inspired to hold on for one more day and not give up saying “I quit” ; if one person comes up to you years later and says that the words you spoke made a lasting impact on his or her life; if one person makes a connect with hope in God through your words; then that is what is the true stuff speeches should be made of.